kaztakata/celonis-hacks/content/posts/2022-02-26-insert-simple-record-into-activity-table.md

 ;
 ```

-Today is simplest transformation case in process mining.
+Today is the simplest transformation case in process mining.
 Next time I would like to show another case of joining tables.

 Kaz